Texas Tech University

 POLICY/PROCEDURE

-1. Scheduling Priority
+1. Academic Scheduling Priority

-a.
 Academic space and facilities of the university are intended primarily to support the ongoing instructional programs of the institution.
 Secondary priority is given to non-instructional programs sponsored and conducted by university academic and administrative departments, by organizations affiliated with such departments, or by registered student organizations.
 Other use of campus space and facilities may be permitted for activities intended to serve or benefit the university community.

-2. Scheduling
+2. Academic Scheduling

 a.
 The use of academic space is coordinated by Course and Section Inventory within the Office of the Registrar; this includes all schedulable space within the university.
 Course and Section Inventory will always take into consideration the tenants of the building and the pedagogical and learning requirements of classes when scheduling course sections.

 b.
-Course and Section Inventory within the Office of the Registrar will remain a neutral party and base scheduling decisions on apparent benefits to the majority of the academic community.
-Space use in the following areas is not under the purview of Course and Section Inventory:
+Course and Section Inventory within the Office of the Registrar will remain a neutral party and base scheduling decisions upon guidelines and goals of the university as set forth by the Offices of the President and Provost, considering the benefits of such decisions to the academic community.

-Student Union, Law School, Student Recreation Center, West Hall, the Library, National Ranching Heritage Center, International Cultural Center, United Supermarkets Arena, Doak Conference Center, Frazier Alumni Pavilion, McKenzie-Merket Alumni Center, Kent Hance Chapel, Jones AT&T Stadium, residence halls, and other auxiliary or administrative buildings.
+c.
+Space use in the following areas is not under the purview of Course and Section Inventory: Student Union, Law School, Student Recreation Center, West Hall, the Library, National Ranching Heritage Center, International Cultural Center, United Supermarkets Arena, Doak Conference Center, Frazier Alumni Pavilion, McKenzie-Merket Alumni Center, Kent R. Hance Chapel, Jones AT&T Stadium, residence halls, and other auxiliary or administrative buildings.

 3. Academic Classes

 a.
-Academic units may schedule classrooms and class labs within guidelines and policies provided by Course and Section Inventory.
+Academic units may request classrooms and class labs pursuant to the guidelines and policies of this OP.

-(1) Prime time is defined for long semesters as MWF 8:00 a.m. to 3:00 p.m. and TR 8:00 a.m. to 4:15 p.m.
+(1) Prime time is defined for long semesters as MWF 9:00 a.m. to 3:00 p.m. and TR 9:30 a.m. to 3:30 p.m.
 For summer semesters, prime time is defined as MTWRF 10:00 a.m. to 1:50 p.m.

 d.
 Time Grid Policy – Classes and labs are to be scheduled on standard university start-time and stop-time cycles.
 Justifications for deviations from standard time cycles must be submitted by the academic unit to Course and Section Inventory for prior approval.
 Classes not meeting on standard time cycles normally will be scheduled during off-peak hours.

-(1) Classes scheduled between MWF 8:00 a.m. to 3:00 p.m. or TR 7:30 a.m. to 4:15 p.m. must meet on time-cycle unless scheduled in academic space that has been approved by Course and Section Inventory to hold off time-cycle sections.
+(1) Classes scheduled between MWF 9:00 a.m. to 3:00 p.m. or TR 7:30 a.m. to 4:15 p.m. must meet on time-cycle unless scheduled in academic space that has been approved by Course and Section Inventory to hold off time-cycle sections.

 (2) Sections need no justification for irregular class times if starting at or after 4:00 p.m.
 MWF or 4:15 p.m.
 TR.

 e.
-Off-campus Teaching Sites – Many TTU off-campus teaching sites operate in conjunction with the academic calendars and course schedules of colleges and universities proximal to the teaching site.
+Off-Campus Teaching Sites – Many TTU off-campus teaching sites operate in conjunction with the academic calendars and course schedules of colleges and universities proximal to the teaching site.
 Therefore, TTU off-campus teaching sites are allowed to schedule off the Texas Tech University approved time-cycle.

 University Time Cycles